Every Student Succeeds Act (ESSA)

 South Dakota Board of Regents’ Credit Transfer Policy

-In 2010 South Dakota became the first university system to grant blanket acceptance of concurrent enrollment credit for courses taken through NACEP-accredited programs.
-Credit is otherwise only accepted if a college receives prior approval from the Board of Regents or students earn credit through CLEP or Advanced Placement exams.
+In 2010 the Regents, which sets policy for the South Dakota University System, granted blanket acceptance of concurrent enrollment transfer credit for courses taken through NACEP-accredited programs.
+Credit is otherwise only accepted for concurrent enrollment if a college receives prior approval from the Board of Regents or students earn credit through CLEP or Advanced Placement exams.

 Oregon Dual Credit Oversight Committee